Botz-Limited/sensing_system-Zephyr/docs/Bluetooth_GATT_Specification.md

 ## 1. Introduction

-This device implements a comprehensive set of Bluetooth Low Energy (BLE) GATT services for:
+This device implements a  set of Bluetooth Low Energy (BLE) GATT services for:
 - Real-time sensor data transmission
 - Device control and configuration
 - Log file management